Alternatives to CPAP: No More Masks

 • Coronary heart disease by 30% (1)

 It is essential to see an ENT doctor to diagnose a sleep disorder.
 You can walk around daily without realizing that you suffer from a sleep disorder.
 You can face unresolved health issues from the lack of sleep and have no idea that if you slept better, you would feel better.
 Many therapies for obstructive sleep apnea use corrective surgery techniques to help you sleep well again.
+New treatments are continually being developed to alleviate sleep apnea symptoms, providing more tailored solutions for individual needs.

 • Positional Therapy: Sometimes, a simple solution is the best.
 Obstructive sleep apnea may get better when you sleep on your side.
 Sleeping on your side helps keep your airway open.
 Check with your doctor if this solution may work best for you.